atlassian/react-beautiful-dnd/README.md

 ### Adding an `onClick` handler to a `Draggable` or a *drag handle*

 You are welcome to add your own `onClick` handler to a `Draggable` or a *drag handle* (which might be the same element). `onClick` events handlers will only be called if we do not block the click.
 We block click events from occurring when the user was dragging an item.
-See [#sloppy-clicks-and-click-blocking-](sloppy clicks and click blocking) for more information.
+See [#sloppy-clicks-and-click-prevention-](sloppy clicks and click prevention) for more information.

 ### Interactive child elements within a `Draggable`